paiqo/Databricks-VSCode/README.md

 - Easy configuration via standard VS Code settings

 # Relase Notes
+**v0.8.0**:
+- add SQL Data browser as in the Databricks UI
+- fixed an issue with Secrets - you can now add/delete secrets again

+**v0.7.3**:
+- fixed an issue where and error is thrown if only the default connection was specified
+- fixed an issue with the LastActiveConnection

+**v0.7.2**:
+- add support for custom sub-folders in the local sync folder for the different items.
+Check out configuratio property `localSyncSubfolders`

 **v0.7.1**:
-- fix issue with new environment/Connection configuration and `exportFormats` property **v0.7.0**:
+- fix issue with new environment/Connection configuration and `exportFormats` property

+**v0.7.0**:
 - Major rework of environment/connection configurations
 	- **Please read the [Migration FAQ](#FAQ)**